henry7720/Table-Tennis-Simulator/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

-1. Predict which design would be appropriate to move forward with given time constraints, interests, and/or humility (among other real-world variables)
+1. Predict which design would be appropriate to move forward with given time constraints, interests, and/or humility (among other real-world variables) The Table tennis score keeper seems easiest, while still being applicable to the general discipline.

 2. Select appropriate methods and fields to demonstrate the achievability of the proof-of-concept

+Component Design #1: Table Tennis Score Keeper (Player object with score properties) w/ Web Server for Live Updates)
+  - **Description**: This component would be a relatively basic score keeper for table tennis matches given predefined names, except it would be live-hosted on a webserver.
+  - **Kernel Methods**:  `int getScore()`, `void setScore(int changed)`, `int getRoundNumber()`, `int getTotalWins()`
+  - **Secondary Methods**: `int addPoint()`, `int newRound()`, `void determineWinner(Player one, Player two)`, `void updateClientView(SimpleWriter file, int score, int roundNumber, int totalWins, Player one, Player two)`

-3. Assemble a minimal working implementation of one of their designs
+3. Assemble a minimal working implementation of one of their designs Got it.
+The idea of the Java component is that it is simpler, so a Python HTTP hosted webserver is the alternate backend.
+I won't have to port forward it, but you get the idea.

 ## Assignment Rubric: 10 Points